roshanrahman/quick-writer-app/README.md

 You can get the latest release of the APK here: https://github.com/roshanrahman/quick-writer-app/releases/download/v1.0/quick-writer-v1.apk

 ## Features
-- Crisp, simple and straightforward UI, designed to match the new updated Material aesthetics.
+- Crisp, simple and straightforward UI, designed to match the new updated Material aesthetics
+- __Dark theme__ available.
+You can switch to a darker mode, for ease of use at night
 - Notes are auto-saved, you won't lose your progress
 - Customizable fonts to display notes
 - Simple, easy way to share your note as text